trailofbits/multiplier/README.md

 # _Multiplier_ finds more bugs faster

 Multiplier provides precise and comprehensive code understanding capabilities.
-It does so by persisting build artifacts into a database, and then making them persistently accessible using a C++ or Python API.
+It does so by saving build artifacts into a database, and then making them persistently accessible using a C++ or Python API.

 Multiplier emphasizes the ability to unique identify *all* entities in a build